 Any Other Business

 Easyfundraising: A Parentmail needs to go out reminding parents of the benefits of using the Easyfundraising website.
 By simply starting on the Easyfundraising page before doing any online shopping, donations will be made by those companies registered on the site to PA funds.
-This is a fantastic way to raise money for the school through online sites that most of us use regularly, eg Amazone, eBay, Next, The Book People, John Lewis.
+This is a fantastic way to raise money for the school through online sites that most of us use regularly, eg Amazon, eBay, Next, The Book People, John Lewis.
 With Christmas shopping at the forefront of most people’s minds, now is an excellent time to remind everyone that we can all raise funds just by shopping online.
+It was agreed this communication should also include encouraging parents to purchase giftwrap from Norbrook to help raise funds for the school.
 Action: SM

 Year 2 Violin Lessons: Jodi asked if violin lessons for Year 2 would be going ahead as in previous years.
 Mrs Grimsey explained that, due to the recent changes with the Music Centre, it was now too costly to carry on as before.
 However, she is in discussions with Kate Laughton and Fiona Insley to see if an alternative plan can be arranged.
 Kate has talked about a possible start after February half term but costs have not yet been discussed.
 It was felt that the PA should make a contribution to this worthwhile activity, but that, equally, there were many extra-curricular activities that should be made available to all the children.
 This is another point to be raised on the “wish list” for discussion at the next meeting.